Skip to main content

 Dietary Options and Special Diets

-Factor arrives fully prepared and reheats in two minutes.
-Eight plan types are available: Performance, Calorie Smart, Flexitarian, Vegan, Vegetarian, Keto, Protein Plus, and Chef's Choice.
-Menus are developed with registered dietitians and are macro-labeled, so subscribers tracking calories, protein, or carbohydrates can order to specific targets.
-The Keto plan keeps net carbs under 35g per meal.
-Portion sizes run 400-800 calories per dish.
-Factor works equally well as a complete meal replacement or as a supplement for busy weeknights.
+Factor arrives fully prepared and reheats in two minutes, the same as CookUnity, but its dietary structure is where it pulls ahead.
+Eight plan types are available: Performance, Calorie Smart, Flexitarian, Vegan, Vegetarian, Keto, Protein Plus, and Chef's Choice, all developed with registered dietitians and macro-labeled so you can order to specific calorie, protein, or carbohydrate targets.
+The Keto plan keeps net carbs under 35g per meal and portions run 400 to 800 calories.
+Choose Factor over CookUnity if you need dietitian-designed diet plans and macro precision rather than CookUnity's chef-driven variety.

-CookUnity works differently from meal kit services.
-Subscribers choose individual fully prepared meals each week from a rotating catalog of 50 or more dishes from professional and celebrity chefs.
-Dietary tags cover keto, vegan, vegetarian, paleo, dairy-free, low-sodium, high-protein, and gluten-aware options.
-This individual selection model makes CookUnity the most flexible prepared meal service for mixed-diet households, since each person can choose meals that fit their needs.
-Availability of specific diet categories varies week to week depending on the contributing chefs.
+CookUnity works differently from Factor's fixed plan menu.
+Subscribers choose individual fully prepared meals each week from a rotating catalog of 50 or more dishes (350 or more in all) from professional and celebrity chefs, reheated in about two minutes.
+Dietary tags cover keto, vegan, vegetarian, paleo, dairy-free, low-sodium, high-protein, and gluten-aware options, and this per-meal selection makes CookUnity the more flexible pick for mixed-diet households where each person chooses their own.
+Choose CookUnity over Factor if variety and per-person choice matter more than Factor's macro-labeled targets, though specific diet categories vary week to week by chef.

 Getting Started: Welcome Offers and First Box Experience

 Factor typically offers 50 percent or more off the first box.
-After the discount, prices range from $10.99 to $15.99 per meal, with the per-meal cost decreasing as the weekly meal count increases.
-Since Factor meals require no cooking, the fair comparison is against restaurant delivery or takeout, where comparable quality typically costs $18 to $25 or more per person.
+After the discount, prices range from $10.99 to $15.99 per meal, nearly level with CookUnity's, with the per-meal cost decreasing as the weekly meal count increases.
 Cancellation is straightforward in account settings with no fee, and the weekly meal count can be changed any time before the ordering cutoff.
+Choose Factor over CookUnity at signup if you want dietitian-designed, macro-labeled meals rather than CookUnity's larger chef-driven menu.

 CookUnity typically offers 50 percent or more off the first week.
-After the discount, prices run $11.79 to $15.99 per meal, with the per-meal cost decreasing as the weekly meal count increases.
-Subscribers choose from the current week's menu by Wednesday for the following week's delivery.
-Adding or skipping weeks is handled in account settings with no cancellation fee.
-CookUnity works well as a complement to home cooking, filling in nights when kitchen time is unavailable.
+After the discount, prices run $11.79 to $15.99 per meal, nearly level with Factor's, with the per-meal cost decreasing as the weekly meal count increases.
+Subscribers choose from the current week's menu by Wednesday for the following week's delivery, and adding or skipping weeks is handled in account settings with no cancellation fee.
+Choose CookUnity over Factor at signup if you want the widest chef-driven variety and top taste rather than Factor's macro structure.

 Who Gets the Best Value Long-Term